Vignale Gamine

 The Vignale Gamine is a small rear-engined car.
 It was produced by Carrozzeria Vignale from 1967 until 1971, based on the Fiat 500F.
-The idea and initial orders for an open-top 2-seater roadster came from Mr Geminiani from Naples, owner of G.A.M. in Monte Carlo.
+The idea and initial orders for an open-top 2-seater roadster came from Mr Osvaldo Geminiani from Naples, owner of G.A.M. in Monte Carlo.
 Styling was by Alfredo Vignale.
-The Gamine is sometimes related in design to the 1930s Fiat 508 Balilla Coppa d'Oro.
+The retro-design of the Gamine relates to the 1930s Fiat 508 Balilla Coppa d'Oro.
 A hard-top was offered at an extra cost, and is considered these days to be quite rare.